 We all fall naturally into a position each night that is comfortable to us.
 Some people sleep in just one through the night, while others may shift or move as the night progresses.
 Movement through the night is often caused by the discomfort of some sort, and your goal when searching for sleep products is to find those that support your body in such as way that this discomfort is alleviated.
 The best night’s sleep is an uninterrupted one, and your pillow plays a very important role in this.

-You might be interested in: Is It Better to Sleep Without a Pillow?
+You may be interested in: Is It Better to Sleep Without a Pillow?
 When you Should and Shouldn’t

 Back sleepers have a few advantages going for them: namely, their spine is being held in the most natural, relaxed position it can be.
 Their pillow goal is to have one that allows their head to rest naturally, which is in line with their shoulders and level with their spine.
 Proper support is also needed beneath their neck to allow for soft tissue relaxation and avoid neck pain, and may also be needed to alleviate lower back strain.

 Stomach sleepers are at a distinct disadvantage compared to all other postures and, at no time, are they actually able to keep their spine in correct alignment since they are forced to turn it to one side or another in order keep their airways clear.
 Their pillow goal is to have one that is non-lifting to alleviate the lower back pressure they may experience due to stress through their hips.

 Side sleepers actually make up the largest percentage of positional choices, and many retailers cater to them- providing multiple pillow choices to pick from.
 They actually have the most awkward position to support, but it is one of the healthiest overall since most products take side sleepers into account in their design process.
 Their pillow goal is to have a supportive pillow that can both hold their head level between the vertical placement of their shoulders and fill the gap left under their neck.